ryankiros/skip-thoughts/decoding/README.md

 I included a theano function f_log_probs in train.py which can be used for monitoring the cost on held-out data.
 On BookCorpus, one pass through the dataset (70 million sentences) should be good enough for very accurate decoding.

 In layers.py, you can create additional types of layers to replace gru.
 It is just a matter of following the template of the existing layers.

+Consider initializing with pre-trained word vectors.
+This helps get training off the ground faster.

 In theory you can also backprop through the skip-thoughts encoder.
 The code currently doesn't support this though.